German hospital ship Ophelia: Reasons for seizure

 The British Admiralty seized the Ophelia as a prize of war, rather than as a hospital ship.
 Their reasons for doubting her status as a hospital ship were the dumping of documents by the crew, the transmission of a coded message before the boarding, and the destruction of the ship's wireless set.
 Furthermore, the ship was not included in the list of hospital ships that were exchanged at the start of the war.

 An enormous number of Verey lights were discovered on board.
 Fired from special pistols, Verey lights can be used as signal devices.
 The Ophelia had 600 green, 480 red and 140 white lights, and all records of how many she had before the seizure were destroyed before boarding.
 For comparison, a British hospital ship would stock about 12 lights of each colour.

 German response

-Germany later used the seizure of the Ophelia to try and justify its attacks on hospital ships:
+The Imperial German Navy later used the seizure of Ophelia as part of the grounds, along with also accusing the Allies of illegally using hospital ships to transport healthy troops and war materiel, for their Admiralty's post-1917 authorisation to U-boats could fire upon Allied hospital ships under certain conditions:

 On 17 October, 1914 ... we sent out the hospital ship Ophelia to pick up any survivors.
 However, the English captured her and made her prize, charging us with having sent her for scouting purposes, although she was obviously fitted up as a hospital ship and bore all the requisite markings...We also considered ourselves released from our obligations and with far more justification took action against hospital ships which, under cover of the Red Cross flag, were patently used for the transport of troops.